bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 - Subdivisions: Specify one or more states, provinces, or territories.
 You can include subdivisions for more than one country in a subdivision-based zone.
 - Postal codes: Specify one or more postal codes within a country.
 Currently, zones based on postal codes are limited to a single country.

 You can further narrow the scope of a zone by specifying one or more customer groups to whom the zone applies.
-You can also use zones to choose how a store displays prices to different customer groups, for example, whether prices are inclusive or exclusive of tax.
+You can also use zones to choose how a store displays prices to different customer groups; for example, whether prices are inclusive or exclusive of tax.

 <!-- theme: info -->
 > #### Default tax zone